-Please also note that approved claims for mitigating circumstances only apply to the specific assessment period that you applied for, and claims will not automatically be applied to the retake period.
+Please note: approved claims for mitigating circumstances only apply to the specific assessment period that you applied for, and claims will not automatically be applied to the retake period.
 If you have any questions, please contact your Faculty Student Office for advice (see the details in the General Enquiries FAQ).

 If you experience any difficulties during or in the run-up to your reassessments and need to claim for mitigating circumstances, you must submit an application via the online system in OSIS.
 The University's regulations on Mitigating Circumstances, information on deadline dates and instructions on how to submit an application through the OSIS system, are available here.
 Claims must be accompanied by relevant and timely evidence from an appropriate source.